cueball05/Weather-San-Francisco-ETL/README.md

     run_etl
 ```

 The above code defines ....
 At the end of the code, the task `run_etl` is executed.
-As there can be multiple tasks in a DAG, it is important to define the tasks dependencies either through
+As there can be multiple tasks in a DAG, it is important to define the tasks dependencies either through ....
+However, in this code there is only one task defined.